Katarina-Slotova/roger-skyline/README.md

 I followed [this](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-on-debian-10) guide.

 ### Deployment
 My deployment script checks for changes in html file.
 If there are any, it makes a backup and deploys the modified index.html (i.e. update of the website happens).
+I save it directly in the root directory.
 ```
 #!/bin/bash
 DIFF=$(diff /var/www/html/index.nginx-debian.html /var/www/backup/index.backup.html)